 The Grey music staff is able to offer good advice to anyone wishing to buy an instrument.

 Music Examinations with External Examining Bodies

-The Examining bodies most frequently used are:
+The Examining body most frequently used is Trinity College London.

 Grey Music Groups

 The unprecedented variety of bands offered by the Grey Music Department avails the luxury of being able to employ each band for occasions to which they are best suited and most appropriate, and every effort is made to accept engagements for each band along this general guideline.

 As the Grey bands share sections of personnel, the attempt is made to pre-plan the spread of annual fixtures among the bands in order to avoid periods of over commitment which tend to produce below par results.